 Eyelashes are basically my obsession, I notice them on other people right away, I can’t help it.
 So you might think I would have tried something before now, right?
 Ohhhhhhh, I have.
 I’ve used an eyelash curler since at least high school.
 Then I learned that if you warm your eyelash curler with a hairdryer it holds the curl even better.
 Then I tried giving my freshly mascaraed lashes a little shot with the hairdryer to set the curl further.
 Yep.
 I tried getting eyelash extensions for a few months, and while I loved them the day I got them done, I hated that I needed to go every two weeks to really keep them looking their best.
 I had to change the way I washed my face, I was worried about sleeping on them wrong and creasing them, I accidentally frizzled them once getting something out of the oven, and just generally felt like they were too high maintenance.
 Plus expensive.
 Too much for me to justify ongoing for my own vanity.
 And yes, I even tried eyelash growth serums.
 I never tried a prescription one (I was too worried about my eye color changing, which can be a side effect) but tried an over the counter one called Smart Lash with very minor, possibly nonexistent results.

 Fast forward a few more weeks.
 I was staying at my parents’ house for my girls’ spring break and I was putting mascara on one morning and thought, “Huh.
 Are they??
 They might be…” And within about a week of that, right around the eight week mark, I could tell beyond a shadow of a doubt that my eyelashes were definitely longer.
-And now, here I am at twelve weeks of use and while I don’t have a ruler measurement to share with you, I would estimate my eyelashes are about twice as long as they were before.
+And now, here I am at twelve weeks of use and while I don’t have a ruler measurement to share with you, I would estimate my eyelashes are almost twice as long as they were before.
 They’re still blond at the tips but they appear darker probably because there’s more of them.
 It’s hard for me to tell if they’re actually thicker but they look thicker.
 That could be an illusion because there is now more dark lash compared to the blond tips.

 Of course, a picture is worth a thousand words (and I may have just written more than a thousand words…) so here are before and after pictures.
 Realllll up close and personal, just like I promised.